JPatricio/WeeklyChallenge/week1/ls/man.md

      -G  TODO
          Enable colour output.
          This option is equivalent to defining CLICOLOR in the environment.(See below.)

-     -g  TODO
-         This option is deprecated.
-This option is only available for compatibility with POSIX; it is used to display the group name in the long (-l) format output (the owner name is suppressed).

      -H  TODO
          Symbolic links on the command line are followed.